peterdurham/code-boost/content/blog/20-03-06-scss-setup/index.md

 ## HTML / SCSS Setup (Parcel)

 Parcel is a web application bundler similar to Webpack, but with less (zero) configuration.
-You can find a tutorial for setting up and hosting simple Parcel applications [here](http://localhost:8000/tools-parcel-setup/) or simply follow along below.
+You can follow this tutorial for setting up and hosting [simple Parcel applications](/tools-parcel-setup/) or simply follow along below.

 ```bash
 mkdir parcel-project